rackspace/php-opencloud/docs/userguide/ObjectStore/USERGUIDE.md

 **Object Store** is an object-based storage system that stores content and metadata as objects in a cloud.

-Specifically, a cloud is made up of one or more regions.
-Each region can have several **containers**, created by a user.
-Each container can container several **objects** (sometimes referred to as files), uploaded by the user.
-[TODO: Where do **accounts** fit in?
-Should they be mentioned here?]

 ## Prerequisites

 ### Client